bharathajjarapu/MinGW-Installer/README.md

 - The MinGW Installer is a tool that simplifies the installation process of the [Minimalist GNU](https://sourceforge.net/projects/mingw/) (MinGW) development environment for Windows.
 - It installs the MinGW directory directly to your system and quickly adds it to the environment path.
 - Download the latest release of the installer [here](https://github.com/bharathajjarapu/MinGW-Installer/releases).

+##End

+- If U are Using VS Code for development
+- For Single File use CompileRun Or Code Runner
+- For Multifiles use Microsoft C,C++ Package